-5. ensured accommodation (made in the applicant’s name which has to be clearly stated on the booking or reservation confirmation),
+6. Booked accommodation (applicant’s name has to be clearly stated on the booking or reservation confirmation),

-6. means of subsistence to cover your stay in Croatia (a bank statement for the last three months including the day of the application) and
+7. Means of subsistence to cover your stay in Croatia (a bank statement for the last three months including the day of the application),

-*UNIFIED VISA FEE, which is charged at the moment of submitting the application for a visa is 80,00 EUR (exemption: for nationals of Georgia, Moldova, Russia and Ukraine, the visa fee is 40 EUR unless the Visa Facilitation Agreement prescribes otherwise) paid with debit card at the premises of embassy.
+*UNIFIED VISA FEE, which is charged at the moment of submitting the application for a visa is 69 GBP (exemption: for nationals of Georgia, Moldova, Russia and Ukraine, the visa fee is 30 GBP unless the Visa Facilitation Agreement prescribes otherwise).
+Embassy accepts only card payments.

 How to prove the purpose of stay:

-*If the visit is tourism, the applicant must submit an accommodation reservation or a tourist voucher (only a reservation/voucher in the applicant’s name is acceptable - therefore if somebody else booked accommodation in your name you should contact provider of accommodation to provide you with appropriate confirmation of accommodation with your name clearly stated)!
+*If the visit is tourism, the applicant must submit an accommodation reservation or a tourist voucher (only a reservation/voucher in the applicant’s name is acceptable - therefore, if somebody else booked accommodation in applicants name he/she should contact provider of accommodation to provide them with appropriate confirmation of accommodation with visa applicants name clearly stated)!
 For applicants who have private accommodation booking, a copy of the Decision of the relevant office in Croatia in Croatian language, proving the legal right to rent out the property, has to be enclosed as well (applicant has to request this from the provider of the accommodation).

-*If the visit is business related, the applicant must submit an original letter of guarantee of a legal person - from the company he/she is visiting in Croatia (notarized with a signature of the legal person) - Please advise your host/guarantee to find forms and more information at https://mvep.gov.hr/UserDocsImages/dokumenti/obrasci/211104-Jamstveno-pismo-pra.pdf?vel=314551 (English) https://mvep.gov.hr/UserDocsImages/dokumenti/obrasci/JamstvenoPismoPravnaOsoba.pdf (Croatian).
+*If the visit is business related, the applicant must submit an original letter of guarantee of a legal person - from the company he/she is visiting in Croatia (notarized with a signature of the legal person) - Please advise your host/guarantee to find forms and more information at https://mvep.gov.hr/en/consular-information/visas/issuance-procedure/letter-of-guarantee/ and https://mvep.gov.hr/UserDocsImages/files/file/obrasci/JamstvenoPismoPravnaOsoba.pdf

 Applicants must provide copies of all submitted documents.